Sarah Bern started her international career with England U20 as a back row forward, but has since converted to prop where she has thrived.

 At the 2017 Women's Rugby World Cup, Sarah started in four of England’s five games, including the final in Belfast against New Zealand.
 She was named as player of the match for her performance in the semi-final against France.

-Born in Kingston-upon-Thames, Sarah lives in Esher where she attended the high school between her initial education at Coombe Hill in Kingston and taking a sports strength & conditioning course at Hartpury College.
+Born in Kingston-upon-Thames, Sarah attended the high school between her initial education at Coombe Hill in Kingston and is taking a sports strength & conditioning course at Hartpury College.

-Her introduction to rugby came at 11-years-old at London Irish and after playing for Esher, Sarah joined Bristol Ladies where she returns to after one season at Gloucester-Hartpury.
+Her introduction to rugby came at 11-years-old at London Irish and after playing for Esher, Sarah joined Bristol Bears Women where she returned to after one season at Gloucester-Hartpury.

 Sarah was one of 28 players offered a full-time contract in January 2019.